ShirinJafarZadeh/Predicting-the-Sale-Price-of-Bulldozers-Sold-at-Auctions/README.md

 ## 2. Data

-Looking at the [dataset from Kaggle](https://www.kaggle.com/c/bluebook-for-bulldozers/data), you can you it's a time series problem.
+Looking at the [dataset from Kaggle](https://www.kaggle.com/c/bluebook-for-bulldozers/data), you can understand it's a time series problem.
 This means there's a time attribute to dataset.

 In this case, it's historical sales data of bulldozers.
 Including things like, model type, size, sale date and more.